 These funds include new programs, such as the Coronavirus Relief Fund and the Provider Relief Fund, distributed under the supervision of the United States Treasury and the Department of Health and Human Services, respectively.
 Significant funding was also provided through existing programs, notably HUD (Department of Housing and Urban Development) programs such as the Community Development Block Grant and FEMA Disaster Assistance funding.
 Additionally, institutes of higher education and K-12 institutions received funding through the Higher Education Emergency Relief Fund and the Education Stabilization Fund.
 Each of these various federal awarding agencies has its own separate rules and guidance related to the usage, reporting, and audit requirements for these funds.

-Preliminary guidance from DHHS indicates that for-profit hospitals and healthcare entities that are commercial entities receiving funding from the Provider Relief Fund are subject to the Federal audit requirements – something that many of these entities will not be accustomed to, as commercial entities are not typically subject to the Uniform Guidance and Single Audit requirements.
+Guidance from DHHS indicates that for-profit hospitals and healthcare entities that are commercial entities receiving funding from the Provider Relief Fund are subject to the Federal audit requirements – something that many of these entities will not be accustomed to, as commercial entities are not typically subject to the Uniform Guidance and Single Audit requirements.
 DHHS has stated that 45 CFR 75.216 applies to this funding, extending the Uniform Guidance audit requirements to all entities expending the funds.
 This law applies to for-profit (commercial) entities, many of which will not be accustomed to “Single Audits.”
 Commercial entities subject to this requirement may choose to undergo a financial-related audit of DHHS awards under Government Auditing Standards; or a full Single Audit.

-While this audit requirement could be struck down in future legislation or rulemaking, as of the date of this posting, the requirements appear straightforward.
 As such, any healthcare provider, state, or local entity that has received COVID-19 funding exceeding $750,000 and spent those funds on qualifying expenditures in their fiscal year should prepare for a Single Audit.
 Such preparation includes a discussion with your current auditors, documentation of sources and usage of funds, and documentation and testing of internal controls.
 In many cases, this may require a recipient of the funding to bid out the potential audits.

 Please contact your CRI governmental or healthcare expert for advice and answers to any questions you may have.
-We stand ready to assist you in these troubling times.
+We stand ready to assist you in these troubling times